 It means that the construction of the tire has layers running radially across the tire.

 The radial-construction tires offer an excellent road grip along with lower rolling resistance than others currently on the market.
 Thus, you can experience a comfortable ride and long drive, as these tires tend to last very long.

 D stands for diagonal.
 The tire with D construction (or bias-constructed tires) often features diagonal pliers.
 It is quite popular for motorcycles and trailers.

 If the series has an F, it is a run-flat-tire.
 Thanks to its internal construction, the tire can support the car even in cases of deflation – hence the term “run-flat”.

 Next up are symbols that represent the tire wheel diameter asides from its construction.
 Our example is the number “15” for this position.
 Undoubtedly, the tire wheel measures 15 inches in diameter.

 The next two or three digits are the indications of the load index representing the tire weight capacity.
 A tire with a higher index can support weight better, therefore are more suitable for heavy-duty vehicles.

-According to the standards of the car manufacturing industry, the index of 95 in our example means that the tire can load up to 1,521lbs with optimal inflation condition.
+According to the standards of the car manufacturing industry, the index of 95 in our example means that the tire can load up to 1,521 lbs with optimal inflation conditions.

 See more: Tire Load Index And Using Instruction